THAN123MAYA/pr-rule-engine/review-rules.md

 ---

-## Step 3: Copy this into your new file
+## Step 3: Copy this template — single value checks

+Use this template when checking ONE value: PR title, branch name, author, or target branch.

 ```python
 import re  # re = regex library, used for pattern matching